16 Podcasts Made For Black Moms, By Black Moms

 But where are the podcasts for Black moms?

-We’ve rounded up a few Black mom podcasts that you may want to start listening to during your morning commute.
+We’ve rounded up a couple of Black mom podcasts that you may want to start listening to during your morning commutes, early morning breastfeeding sessions, or really, anytime you can sneak a listen.

 This new podcast, hosted by artist Elise Peterson and designer Lizzy Okpo, “highlights women who make both their passions and parenting a priority.
 We're not like regular moms, we're cool moms.”
 Elise, Lizzy, and their guests talk about “real mother shit,” which sometimes include actual poop, mental health, family dynamics , and breastfeeding.
 (Listen here)